tilersmyth/megan/README.md

 Access the in-browser GraphQL IDE at [http://localhost:4040/graphiql](http://localhost:4040/graphiql)

 ### Nodemailer
-Easily send transactional emails using the Noedemailer integration. **Test this functionality by requiring account activation via email by setting the following in docker-compose.yml**
+Easily send transactional emails using the Nodemailer integration. **Test this functionality by requiring account activation via email by setting the following in docker-compose.yml**

 ```bash
 EMAIL_CONFIRMATION=true